lulu-2021/company_scope/README.md

 end
 ```

-The three methods need to be added to the Rails Controllers.
+The above three methods need to be added to the Rails Controllers.
 For small systems they
 will typically be added to the ApplicationController.
 However they can be split into
 child-controllers dependent on the layout of the application.